Things to do at Zaanse Schans

 The first Albert Heijn (grocery store)

 Albert Heijn is the largest and most famous grocery store in the Netherlands.
 The first original Albert Heijn store was reconstructed here in 1967.
 The small museum grocery store explains the story of how Albert Heijn began. (location)

 There is no entrance fee and it is open Tuesday – Sunday from 10:00 AM – 4 PM.

 How to get to Zaanse Schans from Amsterdam?

 Zaanse Schans is located close to Amsterdam and you have a few transport options.
 If you have or rent a car, a large parking area is available.
 The best way to visit it depends on your personal preferences but the bus is the easiest way to get there.

 Take bus 391 (50 minutes) or bus 891 (30 minutes) at Amsterdam Central Station.
 Both busses depart from platform G – L and stop outside the Zaans Museum.
 It’s 8 EUR for a return trip.

-If you plan on using the bus more that day than consider buying a bus day pass.
+If you plan to use the bus more that day, consider buying a bus day pass.
 It’s 11,50 EUR and allows unlimited bus travel in a certain region.
 In this case, the ticket is named Zaanstreek.
 (Zaan region)